tvking/api-php/README.md

 For more on robo php taskrunner see [here](http://codegyre.github.io/Robo/).

-1. install dependencies using `robo build`
+1. install dependencies using `robo install`
 1. run tests with `robo test`